 Any wolf, either male or female, can become dominant.
 The wolf needs to find an unoccupied territory and also a mate.

 The alpha wolf is in charge of their packs.
 They exhibit dominance by holding their tails high and standing tall.
-The less dominant wolves have to display their submissiveness by holding their tails down and often lowering their bodies while pawing at the higher-ranking wolves.
+The less dominant wolves have to display their submissiveness by holding their seats down and often lowering their bodies while pawing at the higher-ranking wolves.

 The pups also portray this contact.
 This allows them to get the adults to regurgitate their food.
 The same behaviors are later characterized in adulthood to show intimacy and differentiation of roles of the wolves involved.

 Passive submission is portrayed by subordinate wolves when they lay on their back or side, thus exposing their vulnerable chest and abdomen to the more dominant wolf.

 If the two wolves disagree, they show their teeth and growl at each other.